Homeownership is one significant way American families accrue wealth and pass it on to future generations.

 “I definitely want to have it removed,” she says.

-According to Mapping Prejudice, these restrictive covenants have repercussions that have lasted well beyond the period when covenants were enforced.
+According to Mapping Prejudice Project Director Kirsten Delegard, these restrictive covenants have repercussions lasting well beyond the period when covenants were enforced.

 Cindy Schwie has lived in her Roseville home for nearly 50 years.
-She first discovered her home had a restrictive covenant in the 1990s.
+She said she first learned her home had a restrictive covenant in the 1990s.
 That’s when she picked up the paper copy of her property abstract after being notified Ramsey County was digitizing its records and destroying the originals.

 The restrictive covenant said the property should only be owned and occupied by Caucasians, with the exception of domestic servants.